-There are five national park service sites in Kentucky.
+There are six national park service sites in Kentucky.
 One of these sites, Cumberland Gap National Historical Park, is shared with the states of Virginia and Tennessee.
 Meanwhile, two more sites are shared with Tennessee: Big South Fork National River and Recreation Area and Fort Donelson National Battlefield.

 NPS Sites Kentucky